bradleesand/cppgm-pa6/README.md

 So `OP_RSHIFT` no longer occurs in the grammar.

 ### Mock Name Lookup

+We will explain briefly what "real name lookup" is, and then explain the "mock name lookup" you will use instead in PA6.

 In order to parse C++ successfully and efficiently you must categorize identifiers, such as `foo`, and `simple-template-ids` such as `foo<bar>`, as to what kind of thing they identify.
 These are called names.
 The process of identifying name categories is called _name lookup_, and discussed in Clause 3.